pohorelov-oleh/portfolio/README.md

 An inventory management system for retail equipment that replaced the use of Excel spreadsheets and provided automated control over the placement of refrigerators and shelves.
 Inventory became transparent — each device has a QR code, a photo, and is displayed on the map.

-- Implemented a hierarchical structure for equipment accounting by regions, districts, and localities.
-- Integrated Google Maps API to display equipment location and track inspections.
-- Added QR codes for quick access to equipment information.
-- Implemented report export in .xlsx format and analytics on photo availability and geolocation.

 **Technologies:** ASP.NET Core, Entity Framework Core, MSSQL, REST API, Google Maps API, Microsoft Graph API (email notifications)

 ---

 #### **3. B2B Platform for Ordering Bakery Products – "Krivoozerska"** | [Project Description](projects/b2b-krivoozerska-bakery/summary_en.md) | [Order Cabinet Demo](https://krpk.net/Demo/Client/Main) | [Bakery Website](https://bakery.krpk.net)
 A platform for ordering bakery products that optimized the customer order processing workflow.
 Up to 10% of clients switched to self-service through the platform, reducing the load on the call center.

-- Developed a user-friendly product catalog with filtering and sorting options.
-- Implemented order history, repeat order functionality, discount system, individual price lists, and product return handling.
-- Integrated with the ERP system via order export to a file for further import.
-- Implemented email notifications to inform clients about order status updates.

 **Technologies:** ASP.NET Core, Entity Framework Core, MSSQL, REST API, Bootstrap, JavaScript